 What is the refund policy?

 No refunds.
-This is a change from last year, so read this line carefully.
+Read this line carefully.
 No refunds.

 What if the name on registration doesn’t match the attendee?